MichaelKohler/tv-tracker/README.md

 ## Database

-I am using [Turso](https://turso.tech/) to run this project in production.
-Therefore we are using `libsql` here.
-Prisma has an adaptor for it and in development we just use a normal sqlite database.

 Shows are stored in the `Show` table the first time a user adds a given show.
 Subsequent additions do not result in shows being added multiple times.
 At the same time episodes are fetched and stored in the `Episode` table.

 Adding a show results in a link in `ShowsOnUser` to keep track which user has added which shows.
 This table also stores whether a user has archived a given show.